Surya Bhedi Pranayama

 What are the benefits of Surya Pranayama?

-As Yoga Science propounds, the place of the Sun is near our navel, and naturally, Suryabhedi pranayam has a heating impact on the abdomen region.
+As Yoga Science propounds, the location of the Sun is near our navel, and naturally, Suryabhedi pranayam has a heating effect on the abdominal region.

 During our Yoga Teacher Training courses and Yoga Retreats, we manifest proper alignment of asanas and the practice of this pranayama, which profoundly impacts the pranic body or Pranamaya Kosha.